macs-h/326_individual/etude05/README.md

 # Étude 05 - Poker Hands

-## Current Version: 2.1.2
+## Current Version: 2.2
 ### Changes
-* Invalides a deck that has multiple occurences of the same separators between any two sets of cards.
+* Moved the code where duplicates are checked to the end of the program, right after the point where the final deck is compiled together.
+This ensures that no duplicate cards can exist (e.g. duplicate `KC` and `13C` in the same deck).

 ## Installation Instructions